big-unibo/pnrr-smartdatamodels/slides/guide.md

 # Data models (UniBO)

-- AgriFarm: mapping Cadriano
+- *AgriFarm*: mapping Cadriano
-- Single tree/crop: completely missing in terms of data models.
+- *Single tree*: completely missing in terms of data models.
 Do we need entities or is it a simple measurement?
-- Task: useful information from metadata.yaml
+- *Task*: useful information from metadata.yaml
     - Goal: monitoring
     - Data start/end
     - Duration
     - How many cameras/video streams
-- Device
+- *Device*
     - Cameras
         - How many FPS
         - How many images per camera